thalyshenrique7/inventory-control-system/README.md

 + Data Base H2
 + Spring Security for implementinng constraints, exists two profiles 'Manager' and 'Operator'
 + Swagger for documentation of endpoints
++ Observer pattern to send notifications of saved or updated products and movements and whenever the balance of a product is below the minimum quantity

 ### Functional Requirements:
-### Products:
-+ Only Manager can save, edit and delete products
++ Only user 'Ceo' can register new users with 2 profiles disponible 'Manager' and 'Operator'

+### Products and Inventory:
-+ Only Manager can save and update movement on inventory
++ Only Ceo and Manager can save, update and delete products and movements
 + Must exists only one barcode by product
 + Initial balance must be registered only in the product registration, and cannot be edited
 + Quantity Minimum don't be small than 0